Austen George Fox

-Austen George Fox (September 7, 1849 – May 15, 1937) was a prominent American lawyer and philanthropist.
+Austen George Fox (September 7, 1849 – May 15, 1937) was an American lawyer and philanthropist.

 Early life

 Fox was born on September 7, 1849.
 He was the son of George Henry Fox (1824–1865) and Hannah Clarissa (née Austen) Fox (1830–1860).
 His younger sister, Rebecca Fox, was the wife of Dr. Benjamin Clapp Riggs, parents of Dr. Austen Fox Riggs.

 A descendant of an old Quaker family, his paternal grandparents were George Shotwell Fox and Rebecca (née Leggett) Fox, herself the daughter of Thomas Leggett and Mary (née Haight) Leggett.
 His paternal aunt, Anna Mott Fox, was the wife of Augustus Schell, the Collector of the Port of New York.

 He was educated at Rev. John O'Choule's School in Newport, Rhode Island followed by Churchill's Military Academy in Sing Sing, New York.
 Fox graduated from Harvard University with an A.B. degree in 1869 and from Harvard Law School with an LL.B. degree in 1871.
 While at Harvard, he was a member of the Zeta Psi Fraternity.
 Eventually becoming the Fraternity's Phi Alpha for the 1890/1891 term.